 - Abnormal vaginal bleeding

 Tips for Prevention

-The most effective screening tool for cervical cancer is a Pap test, in which a cell sample is reviewed with a microscope.
-All women should have a Pap test to screen for cervical cancer every three years beginning at age 21 and not before, regardless of whether they have received the HPV vaccine.
+The most widely used screening tool for cervical cancer is a Pap test, in which a cell sample is reviewed with a microscope.
+Women in their 20s should have a Pap test to screen for cervical cancer every three years beginning at age 21 and not before, regardless of whether they have received the HPV vaccine.
 Women in their 30s, 40s, and 50s should have a Pap test and DNA HPV test every five years or only a Pap test every three years to screen for cervical cancer.
 The DNA HPV test, given in conjunction with a routine Pap test, may identify existing HPV infections that could lead to cervical cancer.
-Physicians may recommend that women have more frequent screening if certain risk factors are present.
+Physicians may recommend that women have more frequent screenings if certain risk factors are present.
 Women over 65 should discuss the risks and benefits of screening with their physician.

 Girls and young women may also receive vaccinations to prevent the types of HPV infections that cause cancer.
 Two vaccines have been approved for use in females age 9-26 by the U.S. Food and Drug Administration.
-The vaccines may reduce a woman’s risk of cervical and other HPV-related cancers, but HPV vaccines cannot prevent an existing infection.
+The vaccines may reduce a woman’s risk of cervical cancer, but HPV vaccines cannot protect against existing infections.

 All women with cervical cancer should consult with a medical oncologist and gynecologic oncologist to determine their specific treatment needs.
-There are several treatment options for cervical cancer including chemotherapy, radiation therapy, and surgery.
+There are several treatment options for cervical cancer including chemotherapy, radiation therapy, targeted therapy, and surgery.
 Each method may be used alone, or in combination with other treatments.